 - 1 inch Cinnamon stick

 - 1/2 kg Chicken cut into medium sized pieces

 - 1/2 teaspoon Garam Masala Powder

 - 2 tablespoons Cream

 - To start with, soak cashewnuts in hot water for 10 minutes.
 Also rub turmeric powder all over the chicken.
 Set both things aside.

-- Once the onions are brown, transfer them to a food processor along with the soaked cashewnuts, garlic cloves, ginger, green chillies and 1/4 cup water.
+- Once the onions are brown, transfer them to a food processor along with the soaked cashew nuts, garlic cloves, ginger, green chilies and 1/4 cup water.
 Grind to a smooth paste.

 - Add chicken to the pan along with 1/4 cup water.
 Cover and cook the chicken for 20 minutes or till cooked through, while stirring the curry occasionally.
 This will be a thick gravy, but if you like your thinner, feel free to add a little water and bring the curry to a boil.

 - Taste for seasoning, and finish it up by stirring in the cream.
 Switch off the flame.
 Let the curry sit for 10 minutes before serving with parathas and jeera rice.